Port Jervis City School District

-Port Jervis City School District (PJCSD) is an American school district headquartered in Port Jervis, New York.
+Port Jervis City School District (PJCSD) is an American school district headquartered in Deerpark, New York, with a Port Jervis postal address.
 The district runs four schools, 2 elementary schools, 1 middle school, and one high school.
 The district's students come from Port Jervis and sections of Deerpark, including Sparrow Bush, in Orange County.
 It also serves sections of Forestburgh and Mamakating in Sullivan County.

 History

 In 2017, the school board decided to remove Tom Bongiovi as superintendent, with a severance of almost $299,262; Bongiovi left on July 25, 2017.
 By 2018, the school board had selected Mike Rydell as the new superintendent.

 On July 19, 2022, Port Jervis City School District held a meeting where it named John Bell the new superintendent.
 Previously, Bell had served as the superintendent of the nearby Delaware Valley School District from 2012 to 2022.
 He also graduated from Port Jervis High School, The High School run by the district, in 1985.